 - Flaxseeds

-- An excellent source of alpha-linoleic acid, omega-3 fatty acids.
+- An excellent source of alpha-linolenic acid and omega-3 fatty acids.
 These fats are essential for brain and heart health and reducing inflammation.

 - Rich in soluble and insoluble fibers.